mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Vote Spacing

-## Processing A Local Block (via RPC)
+## Block Processor

+- validates the block signature, height, representative, balance, and work field
+- excludes burn account blocks
+- if the previous or source block is missing, it is added to unchecked and gap cache
-- a new block with the dependents confirmed is added to the election scheduler.
+- only 10 forks are tracked.
+On a new fork, the one with the lowest weight will be dropped
-- an old block with the dependents confirmed and higher work
-- if it is an old block with the dependents confirmed
-- the block is broadcasted to the network
+- new checked blocks added locally (via RPC) are broadcasted to the network
   - sent directly to all PRs
   - fanout to sqrt(non-PR peers)
+- the block is added to the election scheduler if the dependents are confirmed and it is a new block or an old block with higher work

 #### Notable Functions

-- <a href="https://github.com/nanocurrency/nano-node/blob/3135095da26738ba1a08cf2fdba02bdce3fe7abe/nano/node/node.cpp#L567-L579" target="_blank">node::process_local</a> -> <a href="https://github.com/nanocurrency/nano-node/blob/98af16459a3cf6ac8a4e7523788eb70f5bdbf813/nano/node/blockprocessor.cpp#L360-L535" target="_blank">block_processor::process_one</a> -> <a href="https://github.com/nanocurrency/nano-node/blob/98af16459a3cf6ac8a4e7523788eb70f5bdbf813/nano/node/blockprocessor.cpp#L335-L358" target="_blank">block_processor::process_live</a> -> <a href="https://github.com/nanocurrency/nano-node/blob/b43c218c4f824191e6062e2a3d10873428dbbc0c/nano/node/election_scheduler.cpp#L24-L46" target="_blank">election_scheduler::activate</a>
+- <a href="https://github.com/nanocurrency/nano-node/blob/98af16459a3cf6ac8a4e7523788eb70f5bdbf813/nano/node/blockprocessor.cpp#L360-L535" target="_blank">block_processor::process_one</a> -> <a href="https://github.com/nanocurrency/nano-node/blob/98af16459a3cf6ac8a4e7523788eb70f5bdbf813/nano/node/blockprocessor.cpp#L335-L358" target="_blank">block_processor::process_live</a> -> <a href="https://github.com/nanocurrency/nano-node/blob/b43c218c4f824191e6062e2a3d10873428dbbc0c/nano/node/election_scheduler.cpp#L24-L46" target="_blank">election_scheduler::activate</a>

 ## Processing a Network Block

 - received via a <a href="https://github.com/nanocurrency/nano-node/blob/33a974155ddf4b10fc3d2c72e4c20a8abe514aef/nano/node/network.cpp#L401-L417" target="_blank">publish</a> message
 - once the block signature is validated, it is added to the block processing queue
-- only 10 forks tracked (max_blocks) for a given election/root.
-On a new fork, the one with the lowest weight will be dropped

 #### Notable Functions